Gdreamlend/dnmp/README.md

   ./build.sh
 ```

-If your OS is Windows, ensure that 'Git Bash' is installed before running 'build.sh'.
+If your OS is Windows, ensure that `Git Bash` is installed before running `build.sh`.

 Build